 MULTIPLE APPS VS ALL IN ONE

 When buying a Garmin, you can expect to have all metrics you need by default on your watch.
 It will also connect with pretty much all external sensors and third-party software.
-In four years, I have not had a single issue regarding connectivity.
+In five years, I have not had a single issue regarding connectivity.

 When buying an Apple Watch, you will only get the basic metrics out of the box and the possibility to connect the watch to the most popular platforms (like TrainingPeaks and Strava).
 That’s pretty much it.

 For everything else, you will need to download an app.
 It can be seen as a big advantage or as a big disadvantage.
 I personally find it annoying, but I am also a bit of a data geek 🙂 I wrote another article on my 5 favorite Apple Watch apps, have a look here.